Attractive Haldane bilayers for trapping non-Abelian anyons: Phase diagram at 2/3 filling

 To investigate the phase diagram, we first determine the layer polarization $P_z = \frac{\nu_+ - \nu_-}{\nu_+ + \nu_-}$ of the ground state by diagonalization of Eq.~\ref{eq_fullmodel} in all the $(\nu_+, \nu_-)$ sectors compatible with $\nu=\nu_+ + \nu_-=2/3$.
 Because the model is invariant under an effective time-reversal symmetry $\Tilde{\mathcal{T}}$ consisting of layer inversion followed by complex conjugation, we restricted our attention to the $\nu_+ \geq \nu_-$ sectors, and found the balanced bilayer $P_z = 0$ to be energetically favored for all the parameters and system sizes that considered in our study (see App.~\ref{app_layerpolarization}).
 We thus set $\nu_+ = \nu_-$ from now on.

 To quickly identify the phases appearing in our model, we estimate the ground state degeneracy $D_{\rm GS}$ of the balanced bilayer.
 For this, we choose a coarse energy cutoff $\varepsilon$ and count the number of many-body states whose energy difference with the ground state is smaller than $\varepsilon$, as represented graphically in Fig.~\ref{fig_edexamples}.
 To determine a consistent cutoff for all system sizes, we diagonalize the model in the layer-polarized regime $\nu_+ = 1/3$ and $\nu_-=0$, where the system behaves as an extended Haldane model which is known to host an FCI ground state (see App.~\ref{app_proofFCI}), we extract its gap many-body gap $\Delta_{\rm FCI}$ (independent of $V_\perp,J$, and proportional to $V_\parallel$ in the flat band limit that we are considering here) and arbitrarily set $\varepsilon = \Delta_{\rm FCI}/2$.
-With this choice, we obtain the ground state degeneracy $D_{\rm GS}$ depicted in Fig.~\ref{fig_GSdegeneracy}, where three regions can be clearly identified: ($A$) a nine-fold degenerate phase adiabatically connected to the decoupled layer limit $J=V_\perp=0$ and approximately contained in the region whose limit is shown as a dashed line in Fig.~\ref{fig_GSdegeneracy}; ($B$) a singly-degenerate ground state connected to the $J\to \infty$ limit and emerging for $J \gtrsim 0.25 V_\parallel$ in our numerical simulations; and ($C$) an intermediate three-fold degenerate phase separating ($A$) and ($B$).
-While these three phases appear for any choice of cutoff, their exact boundaries depend on the cutoff $\varepsilon$.
+With this choice, we obtain the ground state degeneracy $D_{\rm GS}$ depicted in Fig.~\ref{fig_GSdegeneracy}, where three regions can be clearly identified: a nine-fold degenerate phase adiabatically connected to the decoupled layer limit $J=V_\perp=0$; a singly-degenerate ground state obtained for large attractive interactions, which emerges for $J \gtrsim 0.25 V_\parallel$ in our numerical simulations; and an intermediate three-fold degenerate (ITD) region separating the two previous phases.
+While these three phases appear for any choice of $\varepsilon$, their exact boundaries depend on the cutoff $\varepsilon$.
 We show in App.~\ref{app_phaseboundaries} that the phase boundaries obtained in Fig.~\ref{fig_GSdegeneracy} provides good estimates of those determined by direct inspection of the numerical spread to gap ratios, which guided our choice for $\varepsilon$.